ICR-SC/good-practice/docs/good/setup.md

 # 5-Session Coding Good Practices Course
 ## Prerequisites and Setup Guide

-*Complete these setup steps before the first session to ensure a smooth learning experience* *If you have any problems, please contact the RSE team for help!*
+*Complete these setup steps before the first session to ensure a smooth learning experience.*
+*If you have any problems, please contact the RSE team for help!*

 ---